When Does Content-Based Routing Work? Representation Requirements for Selective Attention in Hybrid Sequence Models: Results

-\paragraph{3.
+The critical difference is the \emph{routing mechanism}, not the recurrence.
+Segment routing compares query representations to segment summaries --- a coarse, non-pairwise operation.
+The Investigator computes $s_{ij}$ across all token pairs --- full $O(n^2)$ pairwise comparison.
+Bidirectional recurrence produces per-token representations with enough discriminative structure for the Investigator's pairwise comparison to succeed; unidirectional recurrence does not, because earlier positions lack future context.

+Note on cost: the total system cost remains $O(n^2)$ due to the Investigator.
+Bidirectional recurrence makes the \emph{preprocessing} cheaper ($O(n)$ vs $O(n^2)$), but does not eliminate the pairwise routing step.
+The rank-1 variant (Section~\ref{sec:escape}) reduces inference-time routing to $O(n)$.

+\paragraph{4.
 Contextual bandits fail uniformly.} LinUCB (3.6\%), Thompson Sampling (0.7\%), and OFUL (3.6\%) all fail at within-segment token selection.
-The routing bottleneck is not the learning algorithm --- it is the quality of the representations the algorithm operates on.
+The routing bottleneck is not the learning algorithm --- it is the quality of the representations.

-\paragraph{4.
+\paragraph{5.
 Contrastive pretraining does not help.} This is our most informative negative result (Section~\ref{sec:contrastive}).